All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Phase 3 (Weeks 5 to 8): Introduce NAD+ precursors.
 Start with 250 mg of NMN daily and increase to 500 mg after one week if tolerated.
 Add resveratrol (500 mg with a fat-containing meal) to activate sirtuin pathways.

 Phase 4 (Month 3 and beyond): Consider adding senolytic compounds like quercetin (500 mg) and fisetin (100 mg) on a pulsed schedule of two consecutive days per month.
-This mimics protocols used in clinical research .
+This mimics protocols used in clinical research.

-Before starting any stack, we recommend baseline blood work including a comprehensive metabolic panel, vitamin D levels, inflammatory markers (hs-CRP, homocysteine), and a lipid panel.
+Before starting any stack, we recommend baseline blood work including a thorough metabolic panel, vitamin D levels, inflammatory markers (hs-CRP, homocysteine), and a lipid panel.
 This gives you objective data to track progress. telehealth consultation

 Expected Benefits and Timeline